slgrobotics/robots_bringup/Docs/ROS-Jazzy/README.md

-# Setup Desktop ROS Jazzy "Clean Machine" from scratch
+# Set up Desktop ROS Jazzy "Clean Machine" from scratch

 Here we set up a new Desktop PC to become a ROS playground machine, and a Ground Station for our robots.